Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Visibility and measurement quality of compact binary mergers in future detectors

 While the yearly rates for all six networks far exceed the number of events observed with the current generation of detectors \cite{LIGOScientific:2018mvr, Abbott:2020niy}, the differences between these future networks are still crucial in their impact for astrophysics, cosmology, tests of GR, and dense matter physics.
-Fig. \ref{fig:visibility_scatter} captures these differences and presents what signal loudness and sky localization distributions to expect from GW events throughout the redshift range for the studied networks over 10 years of observations.
+Fig. \ref{fig:visibility_scatter} captures these differences and presents what signal loudness and sky localization distributions to expect for GW observations from the studied networks throughout the redshift range over 10 years of observations.

-Only NG networks will deliver an abundance of exceptionally loud BNS signals with SNRs above 100; even to cosmological distances of $z\lesssim0.5$.
+Only NG networks will deliver an abundance of exceptionally loud BNS signals with SNRs above 100; even to cosmological distances of $z\lesssim0.4$.
 Such events will allow us to probe the nuclear physics with high fidelity, constrain the dense-matter equation of state, and explore the BNS post-inspiral signal.

-For both the BNS and BBH coalescences the differences in reach and horizon distances, see Tab.~\ref{tab:reach}, imply that not only a larger, but also older part of the BNS and BBH populations can be studied with NG networks.
-These networks will observe almost all BNS and BBH mergers up to luminosity distances of {\red $\lesssim2 \,{\rm Gpc}$ and $\lesssim25 \,{\rm Gpc}$}, respectively.
-Their horizons lie at {\red $z_h\gtrsim 10$ for BNSs and beyond $\sim 50$} for BBHs, in contrast to the Voyager network with {\red $z_h\sim 0.9$ and $z_h\sim 9.7$}, respectively.
+For both the BNS and BBH coalescences the differences in reach and per-mille redshifts, see Tab.~\ref{tab:reach}, imply that not only a larger, but also older part of the BNS and BBH populations can be studied with NG networks.
+Especially, \EC\ and \ECS\ will observe almost all BNS and BBH mergers up to luminosity distances of {\red $\lesssim2 \,{\rm Gpc}$ and $\lesssim25 \,{\rm Gpc}$}, respectively.
+Their per-mille redshifts lie at {\red $z_{pm}\gtrsim 8$ for BNSs and beyond 50} for BBHs, in contrast to the Voyager network with {\red $z_{pm}\sim 0.9$ and $z_{pm}\sim 9.7$}, respectively.
 This means that a NG network could observe BNS coalescences from roughly 500 Myr and BBH mergers from less than 50 Myr after the Big Bang, thus expanding their observational potential deep into the realm of the dark ages!
 While the expectations for mergers in this regime are very low, population III stars and primordial BHs could pose potential progenitor and source systems, to which all networks other than NG would be blind.

 Lastly, the shear abundance of loud events up to far redshifts will further enable astronomers and cosmologists to better understand source population demographics as well as trace and correlate the large-scale structure of the Universe with these mergers.
 Louder and more abundant signals will be a treasure trove for tests of GR which benefit from the outright signal strengths but also the potential of signal binning.
 We examine rare, extremely loud signals with SNRs {\red $\rho\gtrsim300$} in Sec.~\ref{sec:rare_events}.